 - Dr W made clear notes of his findings and plan for further management if it was required.
 His clinical decisions based on his findings at the time were transparent and appropriate, and he made arrangements for 'safety netting' with the patient.
 He referred to local and national guidelines for the treatment of dyspepsia. - Risk factors for gastric cancer include, amongst others, a positive family history, smoking and excessive alcohol consumption.
-Considering the New Zealand BPAC guidelines1, the only red flag this patient had on her first presentation was that she was aged over 50 years.
-As such she could have been referred for gastroscopy at this point, although it was reasonable for the GP to exclude gallstones first, if this diagnosis was considered more likely and the tests for this could be obtained in a timely manner.
-Other relevant risk factors were smoking and alcohol (and the possibility of H. pylori infection, given the dyspeptic symptoms). - Clinical presentation of patients with gastric cancer is often vague and non-specific.
+In this case the only relevant risk factors were smoking and alcohol (and the possibility of H. pylori infection, given the dyspeptic symptoms). - Clinical presentation of patients with gastric cancer is often vague and non-specific.
 Symptoms include nausea and dyspepsia as in this case, and weight loss is often indicative of late stage disease.